-In this Raspberry Pi RTC tutorial, we will be showing you how to add either the PCF8523, DSL1307 or DS3231 real-time clock (RTC) modules to your Raspberry Pi.
+In this tutorial, we will be showing you how to add either the PCF8523, DSL1307 or DS3231 real-time clock (RTC) modules to your Raspberry Pi.

 We will be showing you how each of the individual real-time clock chips needs to be wired up to the Raspberry Pi to function correctly by providing the pin numbers and a helpful GPIO guide.

-You will also be learning in this tutorial the changes you need to make to the Raspberry Pi’s configuration as well as modify packages on Raspbian, so it will read the time from your real-time clock module and not utilize the fake time it relies on by default.
+You will also learn in this tutorial how to make the changes to the Raspberry Pi’s configuration, as well as how to modify packages on Raspberry Pi OS so it reads the time from your real-time clock module rather than the fake time it relies on by default.

 Equipment List

-Below are all the bits and pieces that I used for this Raspberry Pi RTC tutorial.
+Below are all the bits and pieces that I used for this tutorial on setting up an RTC with your Raspberry Pi.

 Recommended